Azure-Samples/media-services-v3-dotnet-core-functions-integration/LiveDRMOperationsV3/README.md

     "IrdetoPlayReadyLAURL": "value",
     "IrdetoWidevineLAURL": "value",
     "IrdetoFairPlayLAURL": "value",
-    "CosmosDBAccountEndpoint": "value", // optional but needed for Cosmos support "CosmosDBAccountKey": "value", // optional but needed for Cosmos support "CosmosDB": "liveDRMStreaming", // optional but needed for Cosmos support "CosmosCollectionSettings": "liveEventSettings", // optional but needed for Settings "CosmosCollectionOutputs": "liveEventOutputInfo" // optional but needed for storing the output to Cosmos }
+    "CosmosDBAccountEndpoint": "value", /* optional but needed for Cosmos support */ "CosmosDBAccountKey": "value", // optional but needed for Cosmos support "CosmosDB": "liveDRMStreaming", // optional but needed for Cosmos support "CosmosCollectionSettings": "liveEventSettings", // optional but needed for Settings "CosmosCollectionOutputs": "liveEventOutputInfo", // optional but needed for storing the output to Cosmos "PreferredStreamingEndpoint" : "" // optional, use only by redirector }
 }
 ```